 Scholarship: Iowa Beta recognizes the value of higher education and the reason that its members are at Iowa State in the first place.
 Because of this, the Chapter has been ranked in the top three out of all fraternities on campus in GPA for the past five semesters.

 Brotherhood: Last but certainly not least, the Brothers at Iowa Beta frequently host and participate in events that promote strong friendships and life-long bonds.
 The chapter commonly hosts sports tournaments, fireside chats, and general camaraderie on the Chapter’s expansive front lawn at 316 Lynn Ave.

 Founded over 150 years ago, Phi Psi boasts a rich history at many of the nation's top colleges and universities.
-William H. Letterman and Charles P. T. Moore founded Phi Kappa Psi in the little town of Canonsburg, Pennsylvania, when they were nursing their stricken friends during an epidemic of typhoid fever at their college.
-It was through these long night vigils that an appreciation of the great joy of serving others came into their lives.
+William Henry Letterman and Charles Page Thomas Moore founded Phi Kappa Psi in Canonsburg, Pennsylvania, at Jefferson College in the midst of a typhoid fever outbreak.
+Letterman and Moore wanted to create an organization to care for those affected by the disease, and thus Phi Kappa Psi was founded under the premise of “the great joy of serving others” on February 19th, 1852.

 Phi Kappa Psi has been cultivating young men to use their higher education as a means to serve others ever since.
 Today, Phi Psi is composed of over 100 chapters nationwide with 80,000+ living alumni!

 The Iowa Beta Chapter of Phi Kappa Psi was founded in 1913.
 Following a few years of growth, the Chapter built a house at 316 Lynn Avenue in 1922 where it still acts as the chapter facility today following a renovation in 2006.
 Iowa Beta has a rich history at Iowa State where it has initiated over 1600 men for over 100 years!